Xavi 'focused on Al Sadd' despite Barcelona links

 He left for Al Sadd in 2014 and finished his playing career there, before taking over as coach and leading them to seven domestic trophies.

-Barca faces Deportivo Alaves at Camp Nou on Sunday and is away to Dynamo Kiev in the Champions League three days later.
+Barca face Deportivo Alaves at Camp Nou on Saturday and are away to Dynamo Kiev in the Champions League three days later.